ExpediaGroup/graphql-kotlin/docs/server/spring-beans.md

 The following beans are currently automatically created and cannot be disabled:

-* Web filter for generating and populating GraphQL context
 * Default routes for GraphQL queries/mutations and SDL endpoint
 * Default route for [Prisma Labs Playground](https://github.com/prisma-labs/graphql-playground), created only if playground is enabled
 * Default `ApolloSubscriptionProtocolHandler` for handling GraphQL subscriptions, created only if `Subscription` bean is available in the context